 If a MSID Pair Delivered Volume cannot be allocated in full to the component MSIDs using this process, the SVAA System will report an exception.

-The SVAA operator will then report this exception to BSCCo and the Virtual Lead Party, as an exception indicates that the MSID Delivered Volume is inconsistent with the Settlement metered data (suggesting that the MSID Delivered Volume has been reported incorrectly).
+The SVAA operator will then report this exception to BSCCo and the Virtual Lead Party or NETSO, as an exception indicates that the MSID Delivered Volume is inconsistent with the Settlement MSID metered data (suggesting that the MSID Delivered Volume has been reported incorrectly).

-If the Virtual Lead Party review identifies that the exception was caused by the MSID Pair Delivered Volume being incorrect, the Virtual Lead Party will submit a corrected MSID Delivered Volume to the SVAA.
+If the review by the Virtual Lead Party or the NETSO identifies that the exception was caused by the MSID Pair Delivered Volume being incorrect, the Virtual Lead Party or the NETSO will submit a corrected MSID Delivered Volume to the SVAA.